11 Best Running Tips For Beginners

 When you do eventually build up stamina and fitness to the levels needed for a marathon, which could take several months or a year, do remember even marathon regulars need to train for months leading up to the big day.
 It isn’t something you can do after just a week or two’s worth of running.

-Working Up To A Marathon
+10. Set Goals, Work Up To A Marathon

 Take small steps, beginning with a 5K run, work your way up to half marathons, and eventually gear up for a full marathon.
 The American Council on Exercise estimates a 5-week routine can set you up for that very first 5K – if you stick to a regular running routine and are otherwise healthy.